Roadrunner SMB

 Support report required for assistance

-When contacting support, generate a Support Report from the Admin UI Support page.
+When contacting support, generate and download a Support Report from the Admin UI Support page and attach it to your request.
 First-line support requires the report to begin triage.
+Reports are not uploaded automatically.

 Early-customer support SLA